SENZO-NCEKANA/example-repo/README.md

 # Descrption:

-This project contains a simple Python script that prints the message "Git is awesome" to the console.
+This project contains a simple Python text file with a link to my "git-task" repository.
 It was created to practice basic Git commands and understand version control using GitHub.